farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 To play, you will need:

 - A set of six-sided dice.
 At least 6 would be ideal.
+- A standard deck of playing cards.
-- A pile of index cards
+- A pile of index cards.
 - A bunch of awesome people to play with.
 Usually 2 to 5 people should do the trick.
 More than that could prove to be difficult.

 ### Game Master & Players